 It doesn’t improve the score in any way but is a major benefit to keeping costs lower.
 Some providers force you to have a minimum of three users to sign up for a plan at all.

-There are five pricing levels ClickUp offers.
+There are four pricing levels ClickUp offers.
 We tested the Unlimited plan.

 The Free plan is one of the most impressive on our list.
 You get unlimited tasks, up to five spaces, 100 MB of storage, 100 uses of custom fields, and limited project-based messaging.

 There are no forms and only 100 automations per month.
 But, to get started, that’s a ton of firepower.

 And if you are itching to get the full experience, test drive ClickUp with a free 15-day trial of the paid features.